A stochastic approximation for the finite-size Kuramoto-Sakaguchi model: Discussion

+Our numerical experiments were restricted to normally distributed intrinsic frequencies.
+There are in principle no restrictions to the nature of the frequency distribution $g(\omega)$.
+For unimodal frequency distributions and also for uniform frequency distributions with $\lambda \neq 0$ there is a range in coupling strengths for which the dynamics is characterized by the interaction of a single partially synchronized cluster with a collection of non-entrained rogue oscillators as discussed here.
+It would be interesting to see how finite-size induced noise can effect the interaction of several partially synchronized clusters.
+This would be possible for multimodal intrinsic frequency distributions.\\

+In future work it would be interesting to investigate in how far the stochastic model reduction is able to characterize the fluctuations of the order parameter at the phase transition as seen in Figure~\ref{fig:ks_diff_K}b.
+Since the parameters of the best-fit OU process typically differ for different values of the coupling strength $K$ this may prove to be numerically costly.\\

+On a theoretical level, it would be interesting to show the convergence to an effective stochastic equation for the synchronized oscillators more rigorously and/or find explicit expressions for the parameters of the reduced SDE.
+This would require to extend the method of trigonometric approximations to an approximation of Gaussian processes by a sum of solutions of the Adler equation \eqref{eq:ksmf}.
+This could then allow for a computationally feasible investigation of the fluctuations of the order parameter at the phase transition, mentioned above.\\

 The stochastic reduced equation can now be further reduced, for example via the method of collective coordinates \cite{Gottwald15,HancockGottwald18,SmithGottwald19,YueEtAl20,SmithGottwald20}.
-In particular, one can employ the methods developed for the reduction of a stochastic Kuramoto model \cite{Gottwald17} to the system derived here for the Kuramoto-Sakaguchi model.
-This has the potential to capture finite size effects which cannot be captured via standard mean-field theories.
+In particular, one can employ the methods developed for the reduction of a stochastic Kuramoto model \cite{Gottwald17} to the proposed stochastic system here for the Kuramoto-Sakaguchi model.
+This has the potential to capture finite size effects which cannot be captured via standard mean-field theories, in particular, the diffusivity of the mean phase $\psi$ and $\psi_c$.